Sarajevo Haggadah: New vault room

+Following the museum's reopening in 2015, the vault underwent renovation paid by France before reopening in 2018.
+In 2025, the museum announced that it would donate proceeds from ticket sales to view the manuscript to Palestinian victims of Israeli actions in the Gaza war.
+Several Jewish organizations, including the Anti-Defamation League, criticized the decision.

+Reproductions

-In 1985 a reproduction was printed in Ljubljana, with 5,000 copies made.
+In 1985, a reproduction was printed in Ljubljana, with 5,000 copies made.
 The National Museum subsequently authorized the publication of a limited number of reproductions of the Haggadah, each of which has become a collector's item.
 In May 2006, the Sarajevo publishing house Rabic Ltd., announced the forthcoming publication of 613 copies of the Haggadah on handmade parchment that attempts to recreate the original appearance of the 14th century original, alluding to the 613 Mitzvot.